 2. Only tell the good news stories and none of the bad

 Everyone will be quite happy with charts and metrics that show how well you’re implementing your cybersecurity strategy and controls… until they’re not.
 No one in your organization will be successful if you’re not willing to have a frank and transparent conversation about the cyber threats that are likely to most impact your business.
-Plus it’s important that all business executives, business line leaders, and the security team have a common understanding of the vulnerabilities in your business that create opportunities for a cybersecurity incident.
+Plus all business executives, business line leaders, and the security team must have a common understanding of the vulnerabilities in your business that create opportunities for a cybersecurity incident.
 If you’re willing to talk about the areas that need improvement in a professional and solutions-oriented way, then you’ll likely get a lot more support from the executive team as a result.

 3. Assume 3rd party providers will effectively handle your security